 However, I have selected books from numerous other Tmall stores, and all of them arrived in excellent condition.
-So far, no complaints of the Tmall stores.
+So far, no complaints of the Tmall stores!

 TBFocus has detailed tips for how to choose a Taobao seller and understand the rating system.

-Taobao order costs
+42 Agent order costs

 For reference, I will give examples of recent orders that I have placed.
-Overall, I have experienced significant savings compared to shopping via China Sprout where I would have spent thousands of dollars.
+Overall, I have experienced significant savings compared to shopping via a US retailer where I would have spent thousands of dollars.

-- Weight: 60lb total; 2 orders combined.
+- Weight: 27kg (60lb) total; 2 orders combined.

 - The first order was place on 6/5 but I forgot to verify the photos for a few weeks and one book was not in stock until July.